sshams/puremvc-js-demo-sequential/README.md

 * Use AsyncCommand utility with PureMVC Framework
 * Registers the StartupCommand to prepare the View and ExampleAsyncMacroCommand to register several Asynchronous and Synchronous Commands
 * ApplicationMediator upon registration with Facade sends a notification for the MacroCommand to execute.
 * MacroCommands waits for the Asynchronous Command to complete before proceeding with the next command via a callback.
-For Synchrnous Commands it simply proceeds with the next.
+For Synchronous Commands it simply proceeds with the next.
 * Internet Explorer is not supported by this demo.
 In order to bring you a demo that shows only PureMVC and the DOM with no other interference or abstractions, we decided to support only on W3C compliant browsers.

 ## License